 Banks are always looking to reduce risk.
 Some are willing to gamble more than others, but every lender will opt for the conservative route when possible.
 Let’s look at the worst case scenario, if something were to go wrong and you are unable to pay back the loan on your apartment, the lender would want to be able to sell the apartment to recoup the losses.
 With this in mind, lenders prefer to fund the purchase of properties that can be sold quickly .

-Lenders will rarely take a punt on properties that they are not able to be protected by mortgage insurers.
+Home Loan brokers in Darwin and elsewhere advise that banks will rarely take a punt on properties that they are not able to be protected by mortgage insurers.
 Mortgage insurers offer lenders mortgage insurance (LMI) to protect the bank if you default on your loan.
 These insurers generally won’t cover properties under 40 square metres, so the banks have little choice but to follow suit.The exact regulations and restrictions for apartment loans are dependent on each individual lender’s willingness to accept risk.
 Here are some common conditions for apartment loans.

 - Bedroom requirements.
 Many lenders will require the apartment to have a bedroom that is separate to the living area, which means they will not provide financing for studio apartments.